pinacai/PINAC_Workspace/README.md

 ## 🎉 Contributing

+We highly welcome contributions!
+Please follow the steps if you're interested.
 1. Star the repository
 2. Fork the repository on GitHub.
 3. Clone the project to your machine.